Podcast: Play in new window | Download | Embed

 About Our Guest:

 Megan Getz joined the Gute Financial Services team in June 2020 as our client services associate.
-She has an Associate’s degree in Liberal Arts and is pursuing a second Associate’s degree in finance at Bucks County Community College, with a transfer date of Fall 2023 to finish her Bachelor’s degree.
+She has an Associate’s degree in Liberal Arts and is pursuing a second Associate’s degree in finance.
 Throughout high school and college, Megan had grown to love the English language and set her sights on becoming an English teacher.
 While pursuing her degree, she began working at a credit union.
 After five years there and a new interest, Megan decided she wanted to grow her knowledge further while pursuing a new degree in finance.
 Megan transitioned to Gute Financial services seamlessly and has already learned invaluable new skills.

 Links are being provided for information purposes only.
 Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
 Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.